tanzengehen/kirundi-lemmatize-search/README.md

 Data:
 This app uses the Rundi words of the
 "Dictionary: Kirundi-English, English-Kirundi" by Elizabeth Cox (1969),
-digitalised and reviewed by Martin Philipps (2020),
+digitalised and reviewed by Martin Philipps (Bujumbura Christian University, 2020),
-structured as database by Sarah Wingert (2020),
+structured as database by Sarah Wingert (Bujumbura Christian University, 2020),
-(extended by Evrard Ngabire, Doreen Nixdorf 2023)
+(extended by Evrard Ngabire (Deutschzentrum at University of Burundi), Doreen Nixdorf 2023)

 ## License
 This work is licensed under CC BY-NC-SA 4.0